projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

 - Install a `Clear Linux OS
   <https://docs.01.org/clearlinux/latest/get-started/bare-metal-install-server.html>`_
-  on your NUC kit.
+  on your Intel NUC kit.
 - Follow the instructions at XXX to set up the
-  Service VM automatically on your NUC kit.
+  Service VM automatically on your Intel NUC kit.
 Follow steps 1 - 4.

   .. important:: need updated instructions that aren't Clear Linux dependent

-We are using Intel Kaby Lake NUC (NUC7i7DNHE) and Debian 10 as the User VM in this tutorial.
+We are using a Kaby Lake Intel NUC (NUC7i7DNHE) and Debian 10 as the User VM in this tutorial.

 Before you start this tutorial, make sure the KVM tools are installed on the development machine and set **IGD Aperture Size to 512** in the BIOS settings (refer to :numref:`intel-bios-deb`).
-Connect two monitors to your
+Connect two monitors to your Intel NUC:
-NUC:

 .. code-block:: none